abetron/user_activity/README.md

 ### Requesting the Data
 The client by sending a user id in the form of a string.
-An example call is as follows:
+An example call is as follows, where the string is a user id:

     socket.send_string("1")